moment/luxon/docs/moment.md

 Moment Durations and Luxon Durations are broadly similar in purpose and capabilities.
 The main differences are:

 1. Luxon durations have more sophisticated conversion capabilities.
 They can convert from one set of units to another using `shiftTo`.
 They can also be configured to use different unit conversions.
 See [Duration Math](math.html#duration-math) for more.
 1. Luxon does not (yet) have an equivalent of Moment's Duration `humanize` method.
-Luxon will add that when [Intl.UnitFormat](https://github.com/tc39/proposal-intl-unit-format) is supported by browsers.
+Luxon will add that when [Unified Intl.NumberFormat](https://github.com/tc39/proposal-unified-intl-numberformat) is supported by browsers.
 1. Like DateTimes, Luxon Durations have separate methods for creating objects from different sources.

 See the [Duration API docs](../class/src/duration.js~Duration.html) for more.